London Stadium: Response

 Initially, the stadium design received a mixed response from the media, with reviews ranging from "magnificent" to the derisory "bowl of blancmange".
 The design was promoted as an example of "sustainable development", but some architecture critics have questioned both its aesthetic value and suitability as a national icon – especially when compared with Beijing National Stadium.
 For example, Ellis Woodman, Building Design's architecture critic, said of the design: "The principle of it being dismountable is most welcome... it demonstrates an obvious interest in establishing an economy of means and as such is the antithesis of the 2008 Olympic stadium in Beijing.
 But while that's an achievement, it's not an architectural achievement.
 In design terms what we're looking at is pretty underwhelming."
 He went on to criticise the procurement and design processes – stating of the latter that it should have been subject to an architectural competition.
 This view was echoed by Tom Dyckhoff, The Timess architecture critic, who described the design as "tragically underwhelming" and commented that the "architecture of the 2008 and 2012 Olympics will, in years to come, be seen by historians as a "cunning indicator of the decline of the West and the rise of the East".

-Despite the criticism, the Olympic Stadium was nominated for the 2012 Stirling Prize in architecture losing out to the Sainsbury Laboratory at the University of Cambridge.
+Piers Gough, Amanda Levete and Charles Jencks noted in the Guardian that "it's an Ikea stadium."
+Continuing they note that this stadium does not take your breath away.
+"Beijing's Bird's Nest stadium was the icon for the Olympics in China and that is what we are missing.
+It is not going to capture anyone's imagination and does not hold the iconography of the moment."
+They admired the stadium for its simplicity and economy.
 Amanda Baillieu writing in Building Design challenged the designer's claims that the stadium is environmentally sustainable and good value for money.
 Instead, it is asserted that the reality will be the opposite.
-In particular, she claimed that:
+Noting that the roof and the seats could not be reused.

+Rowan Moore noted that the stadium was the perfect model of an austere structure for austere times, if it had not had cost £486m.
+The Olympic Stadium was nominated for the 2012 Stirling Prize in architecture losing out to the Sainsbury Laboratory at the University of Cambridge.